jpmurray/docker-lemp/README.md

 I wanted something that could be added as a submodule to an existing project.
 It's safe to assume that you could do it yourself too.

-Database user and password is set in `docker-compose.yml`, and your database host is `db`.
+Database user and password is set in `docker-compose.yml`.

+Database host is `db`.

+Redis host is `redis`.

 ## Composer and artisan